albertzarate/MyUniversity/README.md

 https://youtu.be/PxCyvCKT4EA

 ## Donations for Technologies
 Please feel free to give us some money for incorporating https on an enterprise-grade production Apache2 web server.
 I can tell you right now that https can only be accomplished for free if the certificates are self-signed (bogus) or you decide to use a development server (very insecure).
 Look out for this!
 Also feel free to donate some money for us to integrate Dropbox, Office 365, and Slack ~ we can easily do this with some money.
+Additionally, our free trial ends on May 16, 2019 for Auth0 authentication so if you'd like to lend us $13 a month we'll gladly keep our website hosted!

 ## Helpful Links
 https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.Scenarios.html#USER_VPC.Scenario1